hereticerik/rust-discord-bot/README.md

 Your rust discord bot should now be up and running, please invite it to your discord server, and ping it to test it.
 <br><br>
+**This Discord Bot was made for Educational Purposes as an Example**

 ## Commands / Usage